 A licensee must review the effectiveness of its AML/CFT procedures, systems and controls at least once each calendar year.
 The review must cover the licensee and its branches and subsidiaries both inside and outside the Kingdom of Bahrain.
+A licensee must monitor the implementation of those controls and enhance them if necessary.
 The scope of the review must include: